ABOUT EAST AFRICA

 Living outside of the capital city, Uganda’s rural people have a lot of reasons for distrust.
 The capital city experiences development through the deprivation of natural resources and unfair market values for produce they take from the rural farmers at a very low price.
 Choosing a location that would put us in proximity to impoverished people who need education was a necessity.
 Our land plot is near people in need, and because of that, our solutions can be visible, tangible, and open for their participation.
 We become an alternative way of doing things, in contrast to the ways they've always known, city included.

 One of the major benefits of our location is that it borders a government primary school.
 Part of our missiological paradigm is to not send our children to expensive, private boarding schools, as is often the case with foreigners in developing nations.
 Instead, we participate with the local school(s) in improving their educational system, making it a place suitable for even our own children.
 This keeps us accountable.
 If what we do isn’t good enough for our own children, then it shouldn't be good enough for anyone’s kids, right?
-In the summer of 2014, we formed a formal partnership with the school.
-Within the first few month of the partnership, we doubled their teaching staff, performed health assessments on all 350 of their students, resolved long-standing water catchment issues, and devised a plan of action for how to make this school (which had been one of the worst schools in the nation), one of the best places for children to learn.
+In the summer of 2014, we formed a formal partnership with [St. John's] school.
+Within the first few month of the partnership, we doubled their teaching staff, performed health assessments on all 350 of their students, resolved long-standing water catchment issues, and devised a plan of action for how to make this school (which had been one of the worst schools in the nation, according to locals), one of the best places for children to learn.

 Are you concerned with Relief or Development in the region?